wallter/custom_new_tab/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Please make sure your code is well-documented and follows the existing coding style.

+## Privacy

+This Chrome extension does not collect, store, or share any personal data, browsing history, or user information.
+All data related to your custom new tab settings is stored locally on your device and is not transmitted to any external servers.

+The only permissions required are those necessary for the extension to function, such as modifying your new tab page.
+We respect your privacy and ensure that no data is shared with third parties.

+For more details, please refer to the [PRIVACY.md](./PRIVACY.md) file.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENCE.md](./LICENSE.md) file for more details.